 For guidelines specific to visitor access during school hours (e.g. guest speakers), see the Visitor Access/Community Use section in this document.

-For information on mask requirements for K-12 staff, students and visitors, see the Personal Protective Equipment section.
+For information on mask requirements for K-12 staff and middle and secondary school students, see the Personal Protective Equipment section.